MrShabbir01/MrShabbir01/README.md

 <h1>Hello there, I'm Shabbir! </h1>
+Passionate About Building Quality Tech Solutions | Driven to improve systems, processes & user experiences

 ## About Me

-Aspiring Functional Quality Assurance Tester with internship experience in manual testing, test case execution, and defect reporting.
-Familiar with quality assurance methodologies, SDLC, and functional testing processes.
+Detail-oriented and analytical IT professional with hands-on experience in software testing, process documentation, and cross-functional collaboration.
+Comfortable working across web, desktop, and mobile platforms, with a strong understanding of SDLC, functional testing, and API validation.
+I enjoy translating complex requirements into actionable solutions, improving workflows, and contributing to the delivery of high-quality products.

 Skills & Tools: